CAIDA/mapkit-traceroute-bdrmapit-pipeline/README.md

 See https://alexmarder.github.io/ip2as/ for a description of this intermediary input.

 #### 4.1.1.
-Download RIR files (and save list of downloaded files to an RIR file itself, which is an input to ip2as later on), AS Relationships file, Customer Cone file, PeeringDB file, then run ip2as; the below script does all of this:
+Download: RIR files (and save list of downloaded files to an RIR file itself, which is an input to ip2as later on), AS Relationships file, Customer Cone file, PeeringDB file.
+Then, run ip2as.
+The below script does all of this:

 `python ip2as-prepare-inputs-and-run.py`